emaphp/backbone.prism/README.md

 ###Wrapping up

 <br>
 We've now implemented all elements required for a *Flux* architecture.
 The only thing left is understanding how to render a *view* using a React component.
-This example introduces the `Prism.compose` method and the concept of **High-Order Component**.
+This example introduces the `Prism.compose` method and the concept of **Higher-Order Component**.

 <br>
-#####High-Order Components
+#####Higher-Order Components

 <br>
 We'll start by declaring a component that will render a list of items.
 The `TaskList` component will receive a view instance containing a list of tasks and render it using a simple unordered list.